Larinioides sclopetarius: Enemies

-Interactions with Humans and Animals
+Interactions with humans and animals

 L. sclopetarius has been found in urban environments aggregating around light sources.
 In Finland, they have been found in boats and boathouses.
 These spiders can migrate via boats which have caused them to be found in isolated islands such as the Åland Islands and spread over much of coastal Europe.
-They pose a hazard to local businesses as restaurant boats may experience a decline in productivity due to their web's frequent presence driving away customers.
+One restaurant boat owner said the staff needed to get rid of webs every morning as they were driving away customers.

-The annual migration of Larinioides sclopetarius is notable in Chicago, where balooning spiders attach themselves to high rise buildings.
+The annual migration of Larinioides sclopetarius is notable in Chicago, where ballooning spiders attach themselves to high rise buildings.
 L. sclopetarius webs serve as a balloon to move through air currents till they find an ideal location to construct their new webs.
-This usually causes panic within people.
+This usually causes panic with people.
 However, this is a common occurrence especially in high rise buildings because these spiders prefer higher ground.
 Because of this, L. sclopetarius prefers to reside along hotel windows, due to the added benefit of bright lights for insect prey to get trapped in their webs.

-Bites to Humans
+Bites to humans

 Even when these spiders are present together in large numbers, they typically do not bite humans.
 L. sclopetarius is venomous, however the effect of the venom ranges from the potency of a mosquito-bite to the sting of a honeybee.
 If they do bite, it is when their webs are threatened, and the bite is usually superficial and heals quickly without much need for medical help.